 This is a big one.
 Someone could have a field day picking photos from a stock photography website when tasked with creating a postcard.
 We know — been there, done that.
-Do you want a photo of a senior who looks sad, tired or grumpy?
+Do you want a photo of a person who looks sad, tired or grumpy?
 Do you want an illustration of a senior wearing goofy pajamas?
 Consider your brand and select images that convey your brand standards.
-If your brand is associated with luxury and class, maybe don’t pick that illustration of a senior wearing goofy pajamas.
 Always consider your brand values and make sure that your designer adheres to brand standards and uses the same photo and illustration style for all of your marketing pieces.

 When it comes to branding, consistency is key.

 Once you have brand standards, make sure you communicate them to all of your team members.
 Everyone, from marketing team to receptionist, should know your brand’s look and voice.
 Brands are communicated from the inside out — you need your whole staff to thoroughly know and understand your brand if you want the public to recognize it, because your team will be the one spreading your word.

 And if you hire a designer or agency, definitely send them a copy of your brand standards.
 Creative people are just that — creative.
 If you don’t give them a clear set of guidelines, they’ll almost always color outside the lines.